qdev89/StellaRougeGame/project-plan.md

   - Profile management with save/load functionality
   - Achievement framework for future expansion

-Sound implementation has been temporarily disabled and moved to Phase 4 to focus on gameplay mechanics first.
+Sound implementation has been completely disabled and moved to Phase 4 to focus on gameplay mechanics first.

 ## Next Steps

-### Immediate Focus: Implement Subsystem Synergy Grid (Phase 3)
+### Completed: Subsystem Synergy Grid (Phase 3)

 1. **Design and Create Grid Interface**
-   - Create a new scene for the Subsystem Synergy Grid
+   - ✅ Created a new scene for the Subsystem Synergy Grid
-   - Design the 3×3 grid layout with slots for different subsystems
+   - ✅ Designed the 3×3 grid layout with slots for different subsystems
-   - Implement visual indicators for compatible and incompatible upgrades
+   - ✅ Implemented visual indicators for compatible and incompatible upgrades
-   - Create UI elements for managing the grid
+   - ✅ Created UI elements for managing the grid

 2. **Implement Upgrade Placement Mechanics**
-   - Add drag-and-drop functionality for placing upgrades
+   - ✅ Added drag-and-drop functionality for placing upgrades
-   - Create validation for upgrade placement rules
+   - ✅ Created validation for upgrade placement rules
-   - Implement upgrade removal and repositioning
+   - ✅ Implemented upgrade removal and repositioning
-   - Add visual feedback for valid/invalid placements
+   - ✅ Added visual feedback for valid/invalid placements

 3. **Create Synergy System**
-   - Implement synergy effects between adjacent compatible upgrades
+   - ✅ Implemented synergy effects between adjacent compatible upgrades
-   - Design synergy bonuses and special abilities
+   - ✅ Designed synergy bonuses and special abilities
-   - Create visual effects for active synergies
+   - ✅ Created visual effects for active synergies
-   - Add tooltips explaining synergy benefits
+   - ✅ Added tooltips explaining synergy benefits

 4. **Integrate with Existing Systems**
-   - Connect the grid to the ship status screen
+   - ✅ Connected the grid to the ship status screen
-   - Update the upgrade system to work with the grid
+   - ✅ Updated the upgrade system to work with the grid
-   - Ensure upgrades from boss rewards can be placed in the grid
+   - ✅ Ensured upgrades from boss rewards can be placed in the grid
-   - Add grid status to save/load system
+   - ✅ Added grid status to save/load system

-### Subsequent Tasks

-1. **Develop Nemesis System for Final Boss (Phase 3)**
+### Immediate Focus: Develop Nemesis System for Final Boss (Phase 3)
    - Create tracking system for boss defeat methods
    - Design adaptive final boss behaviors
    - Implement visual changes based on previous encounters